 A dual-microphone array sounds promising especially since they reduce noise and echoes.
 During calls, though, friends and family all noted how I sounded “hollow” and “muffled.”
 If you have to take a quick call, mic quality is passable but for all other instances, you’re better off with a dedicated handset or earbuds like the Samsung Galaxy Buds Plus.
 Don’t take my relatives’ words for it; have a listen for yourself.

-Listeners concerned about bacterial growth on their earbuds may find the LG Tone Free HBS FL7 worth it.
-This technology doesn’t negate the need to clean your earbuds, but it means you may not have to do it as often as with others.
-Stripping away the fancy appearance and Meridian branding, though, shows that the Tone Free just isn’t a great value in terms of functionality and sound quality.
+Listeners concerned about bacterial growth on their earbuds may find the LG TONE Free HBS FL7 worth it, but the technology doesn’t negate the need to clean your earbuds.
+Stripping away the fancy appearance and Meridian branding, and the TONE Free headset just isn’t a great value in terms of functionality and sound quality.
 It doesn’t matter what company tunes a pair of earbuds if said earbuds don’t actually stay in your ears.

 These earbuds may stumble to succeed in the true wireless market, but LG still has a firm grip on the wireless neckband headset business.
 I highly recommend the TONE Free XL7 or TONE Style SL5 if you want a great bang-for-your-buck.